 There are some owners who just can’t stay away.
 If that’s you, then maybe you should re-examine the reasons you have chosen to rent your vacation home.
 Remember, your home is a vacation for someone else.
 We can all agree that someone barging in on you isn’t exactly relaxing or “getting away from it all.”
 Save the plant watering and the light bulb-checking for another time when you don’t have renters in the house, and extend your guests the same courtesy that you would want extended to you.

 After renters have departed from your property, send your housekeeper over immediately to clean and check for any damage done to the property.
 If no damage has been done, refund their security deposit immediately to show that you appreciate their respect for your property.
 (In some states it’s not an option— there’s a law that you must return the deposit within a certain number of days.)
 Those renters who took care of your house deserve to be treated with the utmost respect— plus, your attention to detail and speedy service may win you future bookings from them.
+If the reservation was made through our sites then the deposit will automatically be refunded within 14 days maximum if you don't claim any damage.

 We encourage every owner to make their own rules to help them run their business effectively and gainfully.
 However, by establishing some industry standards, we believe we can make the vacation rental business even more appealing to travelers of every walk of life.